 These shoes have a relatively thin insole, but they also have built-in arch support.
 The thick and wide soles may appear to be unstable, but we never experienced any instability.
 Indeed, the foot is cradled in the midsole for added stability.
 The standard laces are adequate for securing a good fit, though if you have very narrow feet you may have trouble adjusting them for a perfectly snug fit.
 The foam midsoles held up perfectly over long days, and these could work well for multi-day trips.

 The traction on the Hoka One One Tor Summit WP did leave a little to be desired.
-The Sky Arkali uses the same rubber on the soles with a different lug pattern and we felt more secure scrambling in those, which reminds us that lug shape matters, too.
+Other shoes by Hoka One One use the same rubber on the soles with a different lug pattern and we felt more secure scrambling in those, which reminds us that lug shape matters, too.
 However, for compacted and even loose dirt trails that are not particularly technical, these shoes never let us down.

 The Sky Arkali's multi-directional lugs (right) had noticeably better traction than the Tor Summit (left) even though they are made of the same material.

 This shoe is big but not heavy!
 Hoka has perfected lightweight cushion in running shoes, and now they are sharing the love with their hiking shoes.
 It weighs in just over 1 lb 8 oz for a pair of women's size 7.
-That is about the same as our top pick for Fast and Light Hiking, the Salomon X Ultra 3.
-And it considerably lighter than the Oboz Sawtooth II.
+It is not the lightest shoe in the test, but it is far from the heaviest and provides excellent cushion and waterproofness.

 The Tor Summit WP is waterproof.
-It also has the tallest upper of all of the shoes we tested (3 3/4"), which aids in keeping water out when splashing through streams and puddles.
-We were also pleased that the nubuck and suede leather upper absorbed very little water in our bucket test, unlike the Moab 2 Waterproof, which absorbed a full ounce per shoe.
+It also has one of the tallest upper of all of the shoes we tested (3 3/4"), which aids in keeping water out when splashing through streams and puddles.
+We were also pleased that the nubuck and suede leather upper absorbed very little water in our bucket test, unlike other leather shoes we dunked, which absorbed up to a full ounce of water per shoe.

 The Tor Summit (foreground) absorbed very little water in the bucket test.